 - avoid using public transport unless you absolutely have to

 - work from home if you can

-- avoid any social gatherings
+- avoid large social gatherings

 Social distancing is important for all of us, but it’s especially important if you or someone you live with is in a ‘risk group’.
 See the government's list of groups at risk of COVID-19.

 You should self-isolate if: